scarv/xcrypto/README.md

 - These use icarus verilog, and the modified binutils to run the tests found in `verif/unit/`.
-- These are *not* exhaustive correctness/compliance tests.
-They are used as simple sanity checks.
+- These are *not* correctness/compliance tests.
+They are used as simple sanity checks during the design cycle.
-- Correctness of design behaviour is done by comparing with the ISE model in `verif/model/model_ise.v`.
+- Checking for correctness should be done using the formal flow.

 Building the testbench: